 - Optimize your title tag for relevancy and readability (use target keywords and language that resonates with your audience).

-- Have a relevant and detailed meta description (If you use Paid Search as well, you can use it to test the effectiveness different meta descriptions-- read this post to find out how).
+- Have a relevant and detailed meta description (If you use Paid Search as well, you can use it to test the effectiveness of different meta descriptions-- read this post to find out how).

-Taking advantage of Google Local Search is one of the best ways to make sure your medical practice or dental office appear on the first page of search results so that you can get more new patients.
+Taking advantage of Google Local Search is one of the best ways to make sure your medical practice or dental office appears on the first page of search results so that you can get more new patients.

 At the same time, Google's local algorithms are constantly changing, meaning that simple oversights or mistakes can cost your business valuable rankings.